FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Faster builds

-To speed up `ui/build`, install gnu parallel.
+To speed up `ui/build`, install GNU parallel.
 The citation warning can be silenced with
 ```sh
 mkdir -p ~/.parallel
 touch ~/.parallel/will-cite